Pimbongkod Chankaew: Early life and education

-Sansom was born and raised in Eagle Rock, Los Angeles, to a German-American father and a Thai mother.
+Sansom was born and raised in Eagle Rock, Los Angeles, to a German-American father and a Thai-American mother.

 In 2012, she graduated from Eagle Rock High School and she studied at Pasadena City College in California, United States.

 Pageantry

 Sansom competed in Miss Universe Thailand 2014 and won first runner-up.
 A month later, Weluree Ditsayabut, who was crowned Miss Universe Thailand 2014, resigned her title, Sansom represented Thailand at Miss Universe 2014.
 Although considered to be a strong candidate by many, she failed to place in the Top 15.